Azure/Azure-Network-Security/Lab Templates/Lab Template - NetSec Demo Lab-Standard/README.md

 *This lab contains the Azure Firewall Standard SKU and will be deprecated soon.
-This is available for testing Firewall migration and other Azure firewall standard tests.
+This lab is available for testing Firewall migration to premium SKU and other Azure firewall standard tests.
 Head over to the [new lab](https://github.com/Azure/Azure-Network-Security/tree/master/Lab%20Templates/Lab%20Template%20-%20NetSec%20Demo%20Lab) if your POC requires Azure firewall Premium SKU*

 # Azure Network Security Lab Environment Deployment Template